What to Expect & How to React in your interview

 4. How Do You Deal With Pressure or Stressful Situations?

 Another critical interview question that needs a practical answer that you implement.
-An answer that says “I don’t get stressed” is unrealistic and is the same as not giving an answer.
+An answer that says “I don’t get stressed” is unrealistic and is the same as not answering.
 Here, the recruiter looks for practices that you follow and that result in continuity of workflow without any issues.

 Find the activity or the habit that makes stress vanish within hours.
 It could be a morning run, or meditating and practising gratitude.
 On the other hand, a night soccer match could help you get rid of any negative energy.
 Develop the answers that represent yourself and always make positive changes for you.